AI for Customer Service Automation: A 2024 Tool Review

 Use Case: Microsoft Dynamics 365 Customer Service is a good fit for businesses that use other Microsoft products and need a comprehensive customer service solution with AI-driven insights.

-ChatGPT and Large Language Models (LLMs)
+ChatGPT subscription and Large Language Models (LLMs)

 While not purpose-built for customer service, Large Language Models (LLMs) like Jasper.ai, ChatGPT and others are increasingly being adapted for use in various customer service contexts.
 They can be used to: